 Document: Record inappropriate behavior or violence so there is a record available from a third-party witness to provide as evidence if necessary.
 Use this option only if there are folks already assisting the impacted party.
-If the impacted party is not receiving other assistance, use the other 4 D's first.
+If the impacted party is not receiving other assistance, the other 4 D's should be used first.
+Be sure to 1) film landmarks, state the date and time of the film clearly, descriptions of harasser, descriptions of the event, and 2) record important shots for at least 10 seconds.